 I need to take baclofen throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

 The use of oral baclofen during pregnancy can cause temporary symptoms in newborns soon after birth.
 These symptoms are sometimes referred to as withdrawal.
-Symptoms may include seizures, tremors, rigidity (stiff muscles), drowsiness (being overly sleepy), dilated pupils, dry mouth, and problems feeding.
+Symptoms might include seizures, tremors, rigidity (stiff muscles), drowsiness (being overly sleepy), dilated pupils, dry mouth, and problems feeding.
 Not all babies exposed to baclofen will have these symptoms.
 It is important that your healthcare providers know you are taking baclofen so that if symptoms occur your baby can get the care that is best for them.
-No withdrawal symptoms have been reported in babies whose mothers were treated with baclofen by intrathecal pump.
+Withdrawal symptoms have not yet been reported in babies whose mothers were treated with baclofen by intrathecal pump.
+Information from one case report suggests that it takes newborns longer to clear this medication from their body than it does for adults.

 Does taking baclofen in pregnancy affect future behavior or learning for the child?